HUMANKIND Review

 Humankind, PC, Review, Gameplay, Screenshots, Unity Engine, Amplitude Studios, SEGA, Turn Based 4X Strategy Game, Civilization

-Once you develop your first settlement and advance from the Neolithic into the Ancient Era.
-The rest of the eras are the Classical Era, Medieval Era, Early Modern Era, Industrial Era, and the Contemporary Era, so you’ll be able to see the evolution of your civilization, from primitive humans into the development of a nuclear program.
-Civilization at its finest.
+Once you develop your first settlement and advance from the Neolithic into the Ancient Era, the rest of the eras are the Classical Era, Medieval Era, Early Modern Era, Industrial Era, and Contemporary Era, so you’ll be able to see the evolution of your civilization, from primitive humans to the development of a nuclear program—civilization at its finest.

 Humankind, PC, Review, Gameplay, Screenshots, Unity Engine, Amplitude Studios, SEGA, Turn Based 4X Strategy Game